arrianj/asset-checker/README.md

 ### CLI Version

-The CLI version of the tool is implemented in `asset_check_cli.py`.
-To use it, follow these steps:

-1. Open the script file `asset_check_cli.py` in a text editor or IDE.
+1. Open `asset_check_cli.py` in a text editor or IDE.
-2. Modify the `media_directory` and `assets_directory` variables at the beginning of the script to specify the directories you want to compare.
+2. Modify `media_directory` and `assets_directory` variables at the beginning of the script to specify directories.
 3. Save the changes.
 4. Open a command-line interface.
-5. Navigate to the directory where the script is saved.
+5. Navigate to the script's directory.
 6. Run the following command to execute the script:

    ```
    python asset_check_cli.py
    ```

-7. The script will compare the specified directories and generate a `comparison_results.txt` file, which will contain the missing directories, missing posters, and missing backgrounds.
+7. The script compares directories and generates `comparison_results.txt`.
-8. The comparison results will also be printed in the console.

 ### GUI Version

-The GUI version of the tool is implemented in `asset_check_gui.py`.
-To use it, follow these steps:

-1. Open the script file `asset_check_gui.py` in a text editor or IDE.
+1. Open `asset_check_gui.py` in a text editor or IDE.
-2. Modify the code if needed, such as setting default directories or customizing the GUI elements.
+2. Modify the code if needed, such as setting default directories or customizing GUI elements.
 3. Save the changes.
 4. Open a command-line interface.
-5. Navigate to the directory where the script is saved.
+5. Navigate to the script's directory.
 6. Run the following command to execute the script:

    ```